Cambridge District Scout Archive

 Re reading the information below it needs some explanation.

-It was registered in 1919, along with other troops nationally, with Imperial HQ with the number 903.
+It was registered Nationally in 1919, along with other troops, at Imperial Headquarters (IHQ) with the number 903.
 The troop was first identified in District records with this designation in 1921.
 Records from this time are few.
 The pack was registered in 1922.
 At this point although effectively a Group they were registered separately.
-With the amalgamation of troop and pack and the official recognition of Groups in 1928 they were re registered as 7555.
+With the amalgamation of troop and pack and the official recognition of Groups in 1928 they were collectively re registered as 7555.

 It is clear that the 5th was a 1908 troop and the longest running troop in Cambridge Scouting history.
-The Perse Expeditionary Society (PES) has taken on the Scouting role within the Perse and is a very successful group.
+The Perse Exploration Society (PES) has taken on the Scouting role within the Perse and is a very successful group.